Robert Telford: Political career

-Telford ran as the Liberal candidate in Leduc in the 1905 provincial election, the first in Alberta's history.
+Telford ran as the Liberal candidate in Leduc in the 1905 provincial election, the first provincial election for Alberta.
 He handily defeated his Conservative opponent.
 He was returned to office without opposition in the 1909 election, and was defeated during the nomination process by Stanley Tobin in his bid for re-election in 1913.
 In the legislature, he supported the government of Premier Alexander Cameron Rutherford against a group of dissident Liberals in the Alberta and Great Waterways Railway scandal.
 The Calgary Herald alleged that he had accepted a bribe of Can$500 to do so, prompting Telford to sue for libel.
-When Rutherford's government fell and was replaced by that of Arthur Sifton which, though Liberal, followed the opposite course to Rutherford's on the railway issues that had brought down Rutherford's government, Telford supported the new government, notwithstanding its policy differences with the old.
+After Rutherford was replaced as premier by Arthur Sifton, Sifton's cabinet, though Liberal, followed an opposite course to Rutherford's on the development of railways, the issue that had brought down Rutherford's government.
+Telford supported Sifton's government, notwithstanding its policy differences with the old.

 Telford was also involved in local politics: he served on the Leduc town council for several years and as mayor from 1915 to 1916.
 As at 1924, he also served on the school board.